News

 While there are many more options in the UN than most of us realise, the way in which the veto blocks the Security Council is often regarded as a hopeless situation.
 It is written into the Charter and could not be changed lightly.
 Alyn reminded us of its history and that the major powers of the day would not have joined the UN without that privilege.
 Meanwhile, other means can unite nations and make progress: building the power of the General Assembly, bringing more countries in to the Security Council or creating more security councils with different briefs, such as for the environment or a Trusteeship Council which would oversee global commons such as the earth, the high sea and space.
 All of these could be developed using the current UN charter.
 And in 2024 in the Summit of the Future the UN Charter could be reviewed.

-This statement is not a statement agreed by the national organisation of Quakers in Aotearoa, it is a statement which has been approved by Nelson Recognised Meeting.
+This (edited) statement is not a statement agreed by the national organisation of Quakers in Aotearoa, it is a statement which has been approved by Nelson Recognised Meeting.

 Nelson Recognised Meeting records our concern, because the numbers of detransitioners are increasing internationally, for the wellbeing of children and young people who may at school and through friendships and social media come to believe that they have an identity different from their sex.
 Our concern is that through social pressure and internet misinformation and in the absence of long term, evidence-based research, some children who are affirmed as their chosen gender and some of whom may have autism, ADHD, trauma, OCD or other mental health problems, are much more likely to undergo irreversible medical and surgical treatments, that they may later regret.